calendo-app-pp/calendo-privacy/index.md

 The free version displays ads served by Google AdMob.
 Google's privacy policy applies to ad serving: https://policies.google.com/privacy
 ## Contact
 thecountsbd@gmail.com
+## How to delete your data

+Since Calendo stores all data locally on your device:

+- **To delete all app data:** Go to your phone's Settings → Apps → Calendo → Clear Data
+- **To disconnect Google Calendar:** Open Calendo → tap the sync icon → Disconnect
+- **To delete everything:** Uninstall the app

+For any data deletion requests, contact: [your email here]